 Every good CFO must build a very strong team if the company’s success is its primary goal.
 He/she needs to be aware of things they don’t know and surround themselves with a group of people who can “cover” their weaknesses.
 For that reason, they must fight their way to be allowed to build their own team and make their own decisions about the team.
 Also, they should have good documentation of all processes.
 As Sean Barry, CEO of Bridgevine Inc. says: Hire smarter people than yourself” and you will be closer to your goals.

 3. Always Adjusting your Communication Style

-The good CFO must know to use different communication style depending on with whom is he/she is communicating with.
-When he/she works for the company owned by a PE firm, it’s expected to use the transparent style of communication.
+A good CFO must know to use different communication styles depending on whom is he/she is communicating with.
+When he/she works for a company owned by a PE firm, it’s expected to use a transparent style of communication.

 The most successful CFOs agree that open, sincere, and frequent communication is a must when we are talking about leadership in order to avoid surprises.
 Also, it’s very important to address issues as they arise.
-As Brian Beckwith, CEO Formation Capital says that “Flex Communication Style” is the best thing to do.
-So, use the different style for the different audiences.
+As Brian Beckwith, CEO of Formation Capital says that “Flex Communication Style” is the best thing to do.
+So, use the different styles for different audiences.

 Confidence when sharing information with his audience is also a very important skill for the CFO.

-Some CFOs easily fall into trap of sharing too much information during communicating with colleges.
-So, you should be concise, short and go straight to the point, especially if you are talking with the Board, Investors, Peers or employees.
+Some CFOs easily fall into a trap of sharing too much information during communicating with colleges.
+So, you should be concise, short, and go straight to the point, especially if you are talking with the Board, Investors, Peers, or employees.

 4. Create an Environment Of Trust